Who are Women of Welcome Bible study groups for?

 What if I’m not sure about the details yet?

-Also on the Connect page is a link to download more information about hosting.
+Once you select Host a Group, it will take you to more information about hosting.
+There you can find a link to download more information about hosting.
 This will provide you with information that can help you make these decisions.

 Are there requirements for hosting a Women of Welcome small group?